Category Archives: surveying

 Plane surveying

 For plane table surveying the earth’s surface is considered as a plane.
 Therefore we should neglect the corrections due to earth curvature.
-So the line which connects these points are straight lines and the triangles made by joining these lines are Plane triangles.
+The line which connects these points is a straight line.
+The triangles made by joining these lines are Plane triangles.
 This type of surveying is useful for limited areas. ie less than 200 sq.m.

 Geodetic surveying